lzcampos/mwg_log_collect/README.md

 Set the file "account.conf" with your own credentials and information to McAfee Web Gateway Cloud.

 # Credits
-This project was inspired in Python Project by Daniel Schindler.
+This project was inspired in a similar (made with Python) project by Daniel Schindler.

 source: https://github.com/schindlerd/mwgcs-logpuller-pub